 Diana is a journalist, writer, film director, yoga teacher and group therapist.
 She has studied both yoga and group psychoanalysis, in which she trained at the International Society of Group Psychoanalysis in Bonn.
 She combines her wide-ranging interests as a creator of a festival of memories in a mountain village in Bulgaria, as a writer, and as a member of the Trauma-Sensitive Yoga Network in Germany.
 She leads self-awareness groups and yoga groups both in Bulgaria and Germany.

 Minna Järvenpää (Mantramala)

 Minna originally discovered yoga and meditation as a means of maintaining balance under stressful – and occasionally dangerous – circumstances while she worked as an international diplomat in Bosnia, Kosovo and Afghanistan.
-Yoga has been part of her daily life for almost ten years, giving inner strength, happiness and a deeper connection with life.
-In 2016, she completed a two-year training at the Bihar School of Yoga in India.
+Yoga has been part of her daily life for more than ten years, giving inner strength, happiness and a deeper connection with life.
+In 2018, she completed three years of training at the Bihar School of Yoga in India.

 Yanar is a freelance writer and web editor based in London, specialising in health, beauty, fitness and wellbeing for national press, as well as running a digital consultancy.
 She has been practicing yoga and meditation for many years and finds it the perfect antidote to busy city life.
 Alongside work and yoga, Yanar writes a blog about ethical living and runs volunteer workshops with homelessness charities.